Sorry, you need to enable JavaScript to visit this website.

 Carmen is a native Washingtonian and resides in her childhood home located in Ward 5.
 She holds a Master’s of Science in Health Education from Howard University and a Bachelor’s of Science in Community Health from Morgan State University.

-Photo of Emily Ruskin
+Photo of Taylor Battle

-Policy and Data Analyst (OCA)
+Policy Analyst